Security Assessment And Testing

 • Even in white box, reconnaissance is done to supplement.

-• Passive reconnaisance - gather info without interacting with the target or organization
+• Passive reconnaissance - gather info without interacting with the target or organization

-• Active reconnaisance - directly engage, like port scanning etc…
+• Active reconnaissance - directly engage, like port scanning etc…

 • Footprinting: Scanning which servers are used and versions